BM-K/Response-Aware-Candidate-Retrieval/README.md

 ```
 ## Construction of Training Data for RACAR
 In order to train **RACAR**, it must be known in advance which candidate pair in database is most relevant to every (user query, golden response) pair.
 After labeling is complete, the labeled data sets are automatically moved to `RACAR/data/` directory.
+> **Warning** <br>
+> Since this repository provides only part of the AI-Hub data, individuals have to download the data set for complete training

 ```
 bash run_labeling.sh
 ```